Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Experimental Results

-\textbf{Architecture.} To ensure a fair comparison with previous MAE-based methods \cite{SkeletonMAE, MAMP, SJEPA, GFP}, we employ a standard ViT \cite{ViT} as our backbone encoder $g$.
-The encoder $g$ consists of 8 layers with a hidden dimension of $D=256$ and 8 attention heads, maintaining an identical architectural complexity to existing baselines.
-Input skeleton sequences are fixed to a temporal length of $T=64$ frames with $J=25$ joints.
-For patch embedding, we adopt a skeletal-temporal patch size of $P_J=1$ and $P_T=8$.
+\textbf{Architecture.} Following previous MAE-based skeleton SSL methods \cite{SkeletonMAE, MAMP, SJEPA, GFP}, we use a ViT \cite{ViT} encoder with 8 Transformer layers, hidden dimension $D=256$, and 8 attention heads.
+This matches the encoder depth and width of existing baselines, while SLiM uses a compact token grid.
+Specifically, global views are sampled to $T=64$ frames with $J=25$ joints, and patchified with $P_T=8$ and $P_J=1$, resulting in an encoder token grid of $N_T \times N_J = 8 \times 25$.

-\textbf{Pre-training setup.} Our SLiM is pre-trained for 150 epochs within a teacher--student distillation framework \cite{Teacher}.
-The teacher’s momentum $\tau$ is updated from 0.994 to 1.
-Optimization is performed using AdamW \cite{AdamW} with a base learning rate of $2.0 \times 10^{-4}$, incorporating a 20-epoch linear warmup followed by a cosine decay \cite{CosineAnneal} down to $1.0 \times 10^{-6}$.
-We train the model with a total batch size of 768 across 4 NVIDIA RTX A6000 GPUs.
+\textbf{Pre-training setup.} SLiM is pre-trained for 150 epochs with the teacher--student framework.
+The teacher momentum $m$ is increased from 0.994 to 1.0 during training.
+We use AdamW \cite{AdamW} with a base learning rate of $2.0 \times 10^{-4}$, a 20-epoch linear warmup, and a cosine decay \cite{CosineAnneal} to $1.0 \times 10^{-6}$.
+The model is trained with a total batch size of 768 on 4 NVIDIA RTX A6000 GPUs.

-\textbf{Masking and augmentations.} During pre-training, the masking ratio for STM is randomly sampled between $p \in [0.5, 0.9]$ and applied identically across both of its dual roles.
-For our SAA, each transformation is applied with a probability of $p=0.5$.
-Skeleton-aware rotation applies a full $360^\circ$ rotation around the vertical $Y$-axis, with perturbations on non-gravity axes limited to $30^\circ$.
-Bone-aware scaling samples factors from $[0.85, 1.15]$, which are applied to bone lengths $l$ while preserving the directional unit vectors $\hat{\mathbf{v}}$.
+\textbf{Masking and augmentations.} For Semantic Tube Masking (STM), the target mask ratio is sampled uniformly from $[0.5, 0.9]$.
+For masked feature prediction, STM is applied to the primary global view by replacing selected patch tokens with learnable mask tokens.
+For global-local contrastive learning, STM is applied stochastically to local views as a structural perturbation.
+For Skeleton-Aware Augmentations (SAA), each transformation is applied independently with probability $0.5$.
+Rotation uses a full $360^\circ$ range around the vertical $Y$-axis and limits the non-gravity axes $(X,Z)$ to $\pm 30^\circ$.
+Bone-aware scaling samples length scales from $[0.85,1.15]$ while preserving bone direction vectors.